Home Page

 Reproduced from Helbig et al. (1996) & Clement et al. (1998).

 Marova et al. (2021) also categorised the songs of all Chiffchaff subspecies, and lorenzii too, using seven different measurements of frequency and modulation parameters.
 Disconcertingly, using this multi-variable approach, they found grouping between Armenian caucasicus and menzbieri but that menzbieri from Kopet Dagh differed from this group.
 They wrote: 'Two [bioacoustic] samples of caucasicus and two samples of menzbieri are clustered into one node; however, all three samples from the Caucasus, including the Armenian menzbieri, form a well-evidenced distinct node and appear to be separate from the Kopet Dagh’s menzbieri'.
-They did not discuss whether this could be a product of introgression in southern Armenia but indicates the need for further investigation of the songs of menzbieri from Kopet Dagh and caucasicus from the Greater Caucasus, away from the convergence and overlap zones.
+They did not discuss whether this could be a product of introgression in southern Armenia but it indicates the need for further investigation of the songs of menzbieri from Kopet Dagh and caucasicus from the Greater Caucasus, away from the convergence and overlap zones.

 (Grishchenko et al. (2016) analysed the songs of a newly-established breeding population of Common Chiffchaffs in the Crimea.
 They concluded that certain elements in the song were shared with caucasicus but not with abietinus and concluded that the Crimean population originated from caucasicus.
 Using the sonograms published in 1996 by Helbig et al. (and Clement et al. in 1998) they also concluded that menzbieri (and brevirostris too) contained subspecifically distinct elements.
 Unfortunately, they did not elaborate or include illustrative, annotated sonograms of all forms).